 Head – Legal, Regulatory & Governance

-Head - Corporate Communications & CSR, Tesco Bengaluru & Tesco Business Services
+Head - Corporate Brand & CSR, Tesco Bengaluru & Tesco Business Services

 Our business was built with a simple mission – to be the champion for customers, helping them to enjoy a better quality of life and an easier way of living.
 This hasn’t changed.
 Customers want great products at great value which they can buy easily and it’s our job to deliver this in the right way for them.

-That’s why we’ve chosen ‘Serving shoppers a little better every day’ as our new core purpose.
+That’s why we’ve chosen 'Serving our customers, communities and planet a little better every day’ as our new core purpose.
 As a business, serving shoppers is at the heart of everything we do – from colleagues in our stores to those of us in supporting roles.